AdamSoloMe/SoloTunes/README.md

 ## Contributing

 Contributions are welcome and encouraged!
-To contribute to SolTune, follow these steps:
+To contribute to SoloTune, follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.